Impirs/Practice_BI/README.md

 ## 🎧 Spotify music

-> A project for analyzing spotify most popular music dataset using Python (in Colab), and Google Sheets for visualization.
+> A project for analyzing spotify most popular music dataset using Python (in Colab).

 ### 📂 Spotify data